 Now that you know internet providers in your area, your next step is to find an internet plan that fits your budget and needs.

-Generally, a household should pay around $50 monthly for an average internet plan.
-Once you get above this price point, you’ll get into higher-end internet plans that’ll generally be faster than what you’ll need.
-At prices below $50 monthly, you’ll have to settle for budget internet plans.
+Generally, a household will pay around $50 monthly for an average internet plan.
+Once you get above this price point, you’ll get into higher-end internet plans that’ll generally be faster than what most seniors need.

 These price points also carry over when it comes to internet speeds.
 For most senior households, we’d recommend an internet plan with speeds between 100 and 200Mbps.